King, Charles S., “Spoken Through Clay”

 Jody Folwell

 Jody Folwell has long been one of the essential innovators in Pueblo pottery.
 She is the daughter of Rose Naranjo and the mother of potters Polly Rose Folwell and Susan Folwell.
 Her pottery is displayed in museums around the country, and her work is featured in numerous books, including "The Art of Clay" and "Legacy of Generations."
-Her revolutionary work of the 1970s changed the surface of Santa Clara pottery with her distinctive firings, use of various clay slips, and utilizing non-traditional design elements.
+Her revolutionary work of the 1970s changed the surface of Santa Clara pottery with her distinctive firings, use of various clay slips, and utilization of non-traditional design elements.
 Creative patina and a wide variety of subject matter in her designs follow elements of traditional Pueblo subjects and reach out to current events of the world.
 Today, Jody continues to evolve in her art, and each piece brings together different aspects of her long history of making pottery.Folwell, Susan (b.1970)

 Susan Folwell

 Susan Folwell is one of the exciting innovators in Pueblo pottery.
 Her work is native clay and inspired by traditional designs, but she continually experimented with techniques and clays.
 Susan is Jody Folwell's daughter and Polly Rose Folwell's sister.
 She has won numerous awards at the Santa Fe Indian Market and the Heard Indian Market.
 In addition, she has been featured in several books, including "NDN," "Free Spirit," and others.
-Susan has said, "My Earliest recollection is that my mother gave me a ball of clay.
+Susan said, "My earliest recollection is that my mother gave me a ball of clay.
 I decided I wanted to make a snake.
-It was a long flat tube.
+It was a long, flat tube.
 She said it has to have some character if you want people to be interested in it.
 I said I thought it had enough character.
-She said no, so she bent the tube and made it into an "S," She pinched the nose.
+She said no, so she bent the tube and made it into an "S," and she pinched the nose.
 I cried for an hour as she pinched the nose, and I thought it was now a worm; she swore it was still a snake.
 In the end, I was thrilled because it sold for $2.
 I was hooked after that."Garcia, Tammy (b.
 1969)

 Tammy Garcia

 Tammy Garcia is undoubtedly one of the most renowned Pueblo potters.
 She is the daughter of Linda Cain and sister to Autumn Borts-Medlock.
 She is also Mary Cain's granddaughter, Christina Naranjo's great-granddaughter, and Sara Fina Tafoya's great-great-granddaughter.
 Tammy learned to make pottery from her mother and continued the Pueblo traditions of using native clay as the foundation.
 Her distinctive pottery bridges the gap between traditional and modern.
 The intricacy and precision of her carving are attractions to her pottery and bronze art.
 Tammy's pottery continues to evolve in new directions with each new idea.
 Amazingly, Tammy Garcia makes less than ten pieces a year.
 This small number is a reflection of the time involved in each section.
 The building, designing, carving, polishing, and firing are labor-intensive.
 As a result of the time required, she never replicates a design or pot, which is part of her art's dynamic process.
 Tammy Garcia's distinctive forms and imagery create "stories" on the vessels.
-Her designs inspired by Pueblo's life, animals, insects, pueblo stories, or traditional images are traditional and contemporary.
-Her works' surface is polished and carved, and there is always an outstanding balance of carved versus matte areas.
-Tammy's pottery is in permanent collections and museums worldwide, such as The Denver Art Museum, the Heard Museum, and The Autry Museum.
+Her designs are inspired by Pueblo's life, animals, insects, and pueblo stories, and traditional images are both traditional and contemporary.
+Her work's surface is polished and carved, and there is always an outstanding balance of carved versus matte areas.
+Tammy's pottery is in permanent collections and museums worldwide, such as the Denver Art Museum, the Heard Museum, and the Autry Museum.
 She has won multiple awards for pottery and, most recently, was the subject of a one-woman exhibit at the National Museum of Women in the Arts.SIGN ME UP FOR NEW ADDITIONS BY TAMMY>

 WATCH AN ARTIST SERIES SHORT VIDEO BY TAMMY>